Top 5 Facts to Extend Lifespan – With a Vinyl Deck

 There are so many options other than wood that look great, without the expense of exotic wood, the environmental waste of stains and sealers, or the work to keep the deck looking good.
-Vinyl decking stands up to heat, cold, snow, as well as offering a durable surface to resist traffic – all without the need for hour and hours of annual maintenance and it leaves less of an environmental footprint.
+Vinyl decking stands up to heat, cold, snow, as well as offering a durable surface to resist traffic – all without the need for hours and hours of annual maintenance while leaving less of an environmental footprint.

 DECK FACT FIVE: Who needs wood?